 In 2005, Ms. Hills was inducted into the Pi Alpha National Honor Society for Physician Assistants sponsored by the PAEA.
 In 2014, she received PAEA’s President’s Award in recognition of her leadership of PAEA and dedication to excellence in physician assistant education.
 In 2017, she became a distinguished member of Duke AHEAD (Academy for Health Professions Education and Academic Development) for her proven track record of scholarship in the field of health professions education at Duke, at other institutions, and at regional and national events.
 In October 2019, Ms. Hills was recognized by The Leadership Challenge as a certified facilitator.

 Acknowledgments: This biography was prepared by Reginald Carter with the assistance of Ms. Hills and submitted to the Society in April 2020.
 The photographs are courtesy of Ms. Hills, PAEA and Duke University.
-Information for this biography was extracted from online biographical information provided by Duke University at: https://fmch.duke.edu/duke-physician-assistant-program/news-and-events/pa-program-director-karen-hills-leaving-duke-new and https://scholars.duke.edu/person/karen.hills.
+Information for this biography was extracted from online biographical information provided by Duke University from the now defunct webpage: https://fmch.duke.edu/duke-physician-assistant-program/news-and-events/pa-program-director-karen-hills-leaving-duke-new and from https://scholars.duke.edu/person/karen.hills.